 Marco F. Gatti currently serves as a Managing Director or ArcLight Capital.
 Mr. Gatti joined ArcLight Capital in 2018 and has 11 years of energy and private equity experience.
 Previously, Mr. Gatti served as the Chief Financial Officer of ArcLight Clean Transition Corp.
 I (Nasdaq: ACTC) from September 2020 to June 2021 when it completed a business combination.
 Prior to joining ArcLight Capital, Mr. Gatti spent five years as a Vice President in the Energy group at Warburg Pincus, where he focused on the sourcing, execution and portfolio management of equity investments in the energy and heavy industry sectors.
 Prior to joining Warburg Pincus in 2013, Mr. Gatti worked at Bain Capital, McKinsey & Company and Praxair between 2007 and 2012.
-Mr. Gatti earned a Master of Business Administration from the Wharton School of the University of Pennsylvania, a Master of Science in Mechanical Engineering from the University of Minnesota and a Bachelor of Science in Mechanical Engineering from Politecnico di Milano.
+Mr. Gatti earned a Master of Business Administration from the Wharton School of the University of Pennsylvania, a Master of Science in Mechanical Engineering from Politecnico di Milano.